This post may contain affiliate links, view our disclosure policy.

 Likewise, the brightly colored rides and carnival music amplify both nostalgia and fun!

-Additional attractions in Pier Park include a climbing wall, Virtual Rush: Chicago, and remote control boats.
+Additional attractions in Pier Park include a climbing wall and remote control boats.

 Additional planning tips: Please note that Pier Park rides are seasonal and are open from late spring to early fall.